-Prerequisite: ECED 113 with a grade of C or higher or concurrent enrollment.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: ECED 113 with a C or higher or concurrent enrollment.

 This course will examine developmentally appropriate practices and the teacher's role in curriculum and instruction for young children.
 The purpose and characteristics of curriculum models past and present will be examined.
 Curriculum adaptation to accommodate diverse learners will be examined.
 Play as an overriding component of early childhood curriculum will be stressed.
 Development of activity plans, lesson plans based on developmentally appropriate practice for children at varying ages and stages will be required.
 The guidelines of Kansas and Missouri Core Competencies for Early Care and Education Professionals and the National Association for the Education of Young Children (NAEYC) standards are followed in this course.

-ECED 132 Learning Environments
+ECED 132 LEARNING ENVIRONMENTS

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 Prerequisite: ENGL 30/90 with a grade of C or higher or appropriate placement test score or concurrent enrollment.

 The Learning Environments I course prepares students to understand and implement developmentally appropriate creative art experiences with children.
 In addition, the course teaches strategies to plan, develop, evaluate and integrate other subject matter such as math, science, language, literacy, and social studies into the curriculum.
-This course follows the guidelines of Kansas and Missouri Core Competencies for Early Care and Education Professionals and the National Association for the Education of Young Children (NAEYC) standards
+This course follows the guidelines of Kansas and Missouri Core Competencies for Early Care and Education Professionals and the National Association for the Education of Young Children (NAEYC) standards.